rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 #### Pagination

-- Pagination is the switching of pages (tables or slides), by redrawing some data to other, the effects can be different: slide, fade.
+- Pagination is the switching of pages (tables or slides), by redrawing some data to others, the effects can be different: slide, fade.
 There is always the first page and the last.
-- The most important thing: _when the pagination area is the same size, going back to a page under a certain number, the content on it will always be the same_.
+- The most important thing: _when the pagination area is the same size, going back to a particular page number, the content on it will always be the same_.
 - When you load `Our Pets', an array of 48 elements must be generated in a pseudo-random way.
 Each of the 8 pets given on the layout must occur exactly 6 times.
-At the same time, every 8, every 6, and every 3, pets on the page must not be repeated.
+At the same time, every 8, every 6, and every 3 pets on the page must not be repeated.
 I.e. there can't be two identical pets on one pagination page at the same time.
 - When loading or reloading the browser window, the first page in `Our Pets` must always be active.
 - The `<<` button always opens the first page.
 - The `<` button opens the previous page before the current page.